Africa–China economic relations: Major projects

 Similar or greater projects are taking place in Middle East and Latin America, one Sino-Iranian deal having an estimate value of US$70 billion.

+Information technology

+Chinese companies have successfully entered Africa's information technology, both with and without Chinese state support.

+China seeks to support expansion of its information technology industry to Africa through a financial assistance program for African countries.
+Nigeria, Ethiopia, and Zimbabwe receive 50% of China's aid for information technology to Africa.
+Aid for information technology accounts for only a relatively small amount of China's aid to Africa, however.

+Huawei and ZTE are the Chinese companies that primarily implement information technology solutions paid for via Chinese information technology aid to Africa.

 Macroeconomic and political strategy

 China, once in need of international recognition and now in need of raw materials, has walked carefully and humbly towards Africa.
 The dynamic evolved into what is now called the "Beijing Consensus", China's "soft" diplomatic policy, entailing a strict respect for African sovereignty and a hands-off approach to internal issues.
 In short: loans and infrastructure without any political strings about democracy, transparency, or human rights attached.

 China's 'non-interference' model gives African leaders more freedom and the opportunity to work for immediate economic development.
 With China, controversial African leaders face a second or third chance to join in international partnerships this time with a successful third world nation; many of the excuses about Western domination which had previously been used to justify Africa's lack of growth can no longer be made.

 To the West, China's approach threatens the promotion of democracy, transparency, liberalism and free trade, engaging instead with authoritarianism, economic development at the expense of civil progress, and strengthened ties between political and economic elites over of broad social change.
 To China, who regards the West's 'human rights discourse' as blatantly hypocritical, their involvement with so-called rogue states increases long term stability and much needed "win-win" social and economic development.

 The arrival of a new actor in Africa has led Westerners to review their own strategies as they analyze Chinese actions in Africa.
 The Western responses may ultimately aid Africa, as think tanks provide strategic analysis on how African elites can get more out of Chinese investments.

 Indeed, it's clearly in the interest of Africa to play one side against the other, and to avoid alliances between China and the West, which might work to decrease raw material prices.
 Legal power remains in the hands of local African elites, who may or may not decide to enforce laws which would tighten control of resources, or further exploit them.
 Pursuing democracy and transparency is no longer the sole model; development is, for sure, and as long as African leaders can provide it, their power will be that much assured.